Veriton-Tech/Nora-Lyf-Shopify-Site/README.md

 - Document any new health-specific features

 ### Code Standards
-- Use the `getsupp-` prefix for all custom components
+- Use the `Nora Lyf-` prefix for all custom components
 - Follow existing naming conventions
 - Include proper schema documentation
 - Write clean, maintainable code